 The Town Run was one of my favorite discoveries during our visit because it was something that we stumbled upon while walking around downtown after dinner.

-There are more than 6 natural springs that feed Town Run before it enters into the Potomac River in the south end of town.
+More than 6 natural springs feed Town Run before entering the Potomac River at the south end of town.

 The total length of the Town Run is over 3 miles and what’s fascinating is that it never floods and doesn’t run dry.

-Our favorite part was discovering the interesting ways that the water flowed and weaved under houses, in backyards, across alleys and beneath streets in downtown Shepherdstown.
+Our favorite part was discovering all the interesting ways the water flowed and weaved under houses, in backyards, across alleys, and beneath streets in downtown Shepherdstown.

-Once we knew to look for the Town Run it was fun to discover where is would pop up next during our time wandering the streets.
+Once we knew to look for the Town Run it was fun to discover where it would pop up next while wandering the downtown streets.

-Town Run is also an alternative source of portable water for the community.
+Town Run is also an alternative source of potable water for the community.

 Visit the Rumsey Monument